Ministry of Sport and Youth Affairs

 See Current Procurement Opportunities

-The Ministry ensures fairness and transparency by:
+We ensure fairness and transparency by:

-• Applying standardized procurement procedures;
+• Applying standardised procurement procedures

-• Maintaining proper documentation and audit trails;
+• Maintaining proper documentation and audit trails

-• Treating all suppliers equitably; and
+• Treating all suppliers equitably

-• Complying with OPR rules and reporting requirements.
+• Complying with OPR rules and reporting requirements

 Government of the Republic of Trinidad and Tobago